Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Quantum Circuits

-The form of the Kraus Map arises from taking the partial trace over the environmental degrees of freedom of the system+environment density matrix, after evolving with the joint time evolution operator.
-Calling the initial state of the environment $\ket{E_0}\bra{E_0}$ and choosing $\{\ket{E_i}\}$ as the basis for the environment this gives
+However this is not sufficient to implement the proper Kraus map.
+The form of the Kraus Map arises from taking the partial trace over the ancillary degrees of freedom of the system+ancilla density matrix, after evolving with the joint time evolution operator.
+Calling the initial state of the ancilla $\ket{a_0}\bra{a_0}$ and choosing $\{\ket{a_i}\}$ as the basis for the ancilla, this gives

-So for the transition which $K_i$ induces in the system, $U$ must both induce the transition in the system qubit as well as the map $\ket{E_0}\mapsto\ket{E_i}$ in the ancilla register.
-We seek a circuit which implements a $U$ meeting these criteria.
-Such a $U$ is not unique, corresponding to the fact that the Kraus operators are not unique.
-Sending $K_i\mapsto \sum_j W_{ij}K_j$ leaves the Kraus map unaffected for any unitary $W$, and is equivalent to choosing a different basis for the environment\cite{preskill_notes}.
-Our approach in designing the circuit is similar to the procedure given in Ref.~\onlinecite{Barreiro2011}, but in this case, it does not require a dissipative partial reset operation.